gerardolopezGL/devops-challenge/README.md

 - [Node-Backend](https://github.com/gelopfalcon/node-express-realworld-example-app)
      - realworldBE-deployment.yml -> It is used to create the deployment and services in Kubernetes.

-## CI/CD
+## Automated CI/CD
+Each commit to Angular or Node github repo will trigger a build in Jenkins.

 There are 2 pipelines:
 - Angular app
 - Node app

 My pipelines runs on Jenkins http://34.67.177.237:8080/ .
+Each project (angular and node) have its own Jenkinsfile.
 If you want to have access, please let me know.

 ## How I solve the things requested by the challenge
 - A zero downtime release